DimedS/kedro-ibis-bigquery/README.md

 [Kedro](https://kedro.org/) is a platform-agnostic open-source Python framework for creating reproducible, maintainable, and modular data science code.
 It helps in managing the entire lifecycle of your ML projects, from data ingestion to model training and deployment.

 I usually use Kedro on my DS&ML projects because it provides a well-organized project structure, modular and reusable code, and efficient pipeline management.
 It centralises data and configuration management, which simplifies deployment and maintenance of models.
-Kedro enhances reproducibility with version control and scales efficiently by integrating with tools like BigQuery.
 Overall, Kedro streamlines workflows, promotes best MLOps practices, makes collaboration and maintenance easier, and saves a lot of time by eliminating the need to write everything from scratch.

 ### Why Ibis and IbisDataset